6 Useful 12-Volt Tools Under $100 Every RVer Should Own

 Depending on how they are used, 12-volt appliances usually draw between 4 to 5 amps of power.
 If they are used a lot or left on, they can drain a battery.
 As a result, it can be helpful to have a battery that is used specifically for certain appliances like refrigerators or freezers.
 Some of these appliances also help to save battery life with an auto shutoff feature.

 These are 6 of the best and most affordable 12-volt tools that every RVer should own.

-If your RV tends to get dirty, regular handheld vacuums just don’t cut it.
-Add a little oomph to your cleaning with a 12 volt vacuum that cleans up both wet and dry messes.
-The little EZYKOO Wet Dry Car Vacuum has a nearly 15 foot long cord and 3,000 PA suction as well as a HEPA filter.
+If your RV tends to get dirty, regular handheld vacuums just won’t cut it.
+Add a little oomph to your cleaning with a 12-volt vacuum that cleans up both wet and dry messes.

 Having a tire inflator is one of the handiest emergency tools you can pack in your camper.
-Not only can you use it to fix flat vehicle tires, but they can be used for road and mountain bikes, motorcycles, river tubes, children’s toys and to get a neighboring camper out of a jam.
-The SpeedAir Air Compressor Tire Inflator ($40) is a high-ranked inflator that has a handy light for working in the dark.
-It comes with three multipurpose adapters and takes up as much space as two cell phones.
+Not only can you use it to fix flat vehicle tires, but they can be used for road and mountain bikes, motorcycles, river tubes, children’s toys, and to get a neighboring camper out of a jam.

 This cordless tire inflator is a high-ranked inflator that has a handy light for working in the dark.
 It comes with a car adapter as well as a charger and digital pressure gauge display.